Josh Bell Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.
+- The Nationals' 4.90 team ERA ranks 27th among all MLB pitching staffs.

-- Adon (2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Nationals, his fifth of the season.

-- His last time out was on Friday against the Miami Marlins, when the right-hander tossed six scoreless innings while giving up two hits.
+- In his last appearance on Saturday against the Miami Marlins, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

-- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
-Opponents have a .182 batting average against him.
+- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
+Opponents have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.